 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

 The route first leads through the centre of Dachau.
 Sparkassenplatz is adorned with a large fountain created by the artist Reinhold Grübl in 1984.
-A section of the Dachau Artists' Trail can already be found in Münchener Straße, which the walk follows to the Amper.
+A section of the Dachau Artists' Trail can already be found in Münchener Straße, which the hike follows to the Amper.

 The Dachau Artists' Trail offers an artistic journey of discovery through the district town.
-The circular route with 18 information steles is the result of an initiative by Dachau's Lord Mayor Florian Hartmann.
+The circular route with 18 information pillars is the result of an initiative by Dachau's Lord Mayor Florian Hartmann.
 Works of art are displayed along almost six kilometres of the trail.
 They are each located at the exact spot where the artists painted the picture more than 100 years ago.
 An exciting experience, because you can see the place then and now at the same time.
 Information about the artists' life stories is provided en passant.

 From the middle of the 19th century, the art movement of open-air painting gained strength throughout Europe.
 Painters flocked to the countryside to artistically capture the play of light as the seasons changed.
 It was the time of emerging Impressionism.
 The life and work of the rural population also provided popular motifs.